Want to know the best book about breeding saltwater fish? Scan a little farther down the page and I’ll show you.

 The book definitely reads more like a journal (which is what it is) than a book about the topic.
 However, I do subtract a few points here because the book can be a bit tedious to read.
 Journals are a written record of notes to complement the real experiences of the author, but this book lacks a certain page-turning quality, from my perspective.
 Kudos, admiration, and respect to the Godfather of the hobby, but this book ranks number 4, in my list of the best books about breeding saltwater fish.

 The third best book about breeding saltwater fish is…

-First published in 1996, a year before Martin Moe’s Journal, Frank H. Hoff put out Conditioning, Spawning and Rearing of Fish with Emphasis on Marine Clownfish.
+First published in 1996, a year before Martin Moe’s Journal, Frank H. Hoff put out Conditioning, Spawning, and Rearing of Fish with Emphasis on Marine Clownfish.
 This popular book is currently in its third printing and was edited by Martin Moe.
-This book starts where Frank’s adventures in breeding saltwater fish began, 1966.
-The pictures of his first broomstick tanks are actually amusing, in a snarky, look how far we have all come sort of way.
+This book starts where Frank’s adventures in breeding the most popular saltwater aquarium fish began, 1966.
+The pictures of his first broodstock tanks are actually amusing, in a snarky, look how far we have all come sort of way.
 The book covers system design extensively and covers much more than just the clownfish (which is an emphasis) and common aquarium species.
 This book reads a lot like a technical manual at a manufacturing site and is full of useful information.